rsokl/Learning_Python/Python/Module3_IntroducingNumpy/Broadcasting.md

 **Basic Broadcasting II: Solution**

+Normalize `x` such that *each of its rows, within each sheet, will sum to a value of 1*.
+Make use of the sequential function `np.sum`, which should be called only once, and broadcast-division.

 # ```python
 # a shape-(2, 3, 4) array
 >>> x = np.array([[[ 0,  1,  2,  3],